 Then there is the matter of the people.
 The country of Tonga has been described as "the Friendly Island," and I have to say that it isn't exaggerating its claim.
 I feel as if the people fall all over themselves in trying to help us during our stay here.
 Lily is treated like royalty and has a following wherever she goes.
 Tongans have only the simplest and most needful things to get them by but they are also prosperous and blessed with family and community.
 Family is of most importance, and it is clearly evident that it has been this way for centuries.

+This is Mary.
 Mary is the mother to 14 children and grandmother to 23.
 Every time we go to the market, Mary sits and plays with Lily.
 She is so tenderhearted with our dear little girl.
-We just love her.
+We just love her. |

 The next day Martin and I were signed up with a tour guide to take us to swim with the whales.
 I can only say now, after experiencing it firsthand, that it was probably the most amazing thing that we have ever experienced together in the wild.
 These massive mammals that have come to Tonga to either calve their babies or mate were just swimming right past our boat.